 I think most mothers-to-be dread the thought of going to the hospital, only to be turned away.
 While many mothers prefer to labor for awhile at home (which is totally fine, if you aren’t super far along in the laboring process, and the longer you are at the hospital, the more likely there will be interventions) there are definitely some reasons that yell “go now!”
 Here are a few of them

 - Contractions: The moment you feel your first contraction, you may want to use the 411 Approach – 4 minutes apart, lasting 1 minute, for one hour.
 Definitely pull out a contraction timing app!
 At this point, you could definitely be in active labor, and it’s worth going in for.
 You never know how far along you are until a medical professional checks you.
+I highly recommend checking out BloomLife.
+It is an AMAZING contraction monitor that you can use at home.
+It can save you from going to the hospital prematurely.
+Get 15% off your first week using the code Clarks15.

 - Decreased Movement: Towards the end of your pregnancy, you may start feeling your baby less, just because they are running out of room!
 Typically, if you feel your baby move 10 times over the course of 2 hours toward the end of your pregnancy, it’s probably okay.
 If you don’t feel that much movement, lay down, drink a glass or orange juice, and see if the movement increases.
 If not, and you haven’t felt anything at all for awhile, call your OB/GYN for their advice.